croesch/croesch.github.io/index.md

 ---
 layout: default
-title: croesch - redirecting..
+title: croesch
 subtitle: software developer
 ---

-You're being redirected to my real website ([croesch.de](http://croesch.de)) in 10 seconds.
+You may want to visit my website ([croesch.de](http://croesch.de)), because this is just a stub.
+All information about me and my projects are located there.
+Or you may want to visit my [GitHub profile](https://github.com/croesch).